How to photograph the partial solar eclipse on March 29

 Partial solar eclipse on December 4, 2002 through bushfire smoke over Broken Bay, NSW, Australia (Image credit: Getty Images)

-Unless you’re traveling to photograph this partial solar eclipse at sunrise or sunset – where a low horizon is obviously very important – then there are no special precautions to take aside from protecting your eyes and camera equipment.
-Europeans will see an eclipsed Sun reasonably high in the southeastern sky.
-For a more global understanding of what’s happening (and with handy links to PeakFinder so you can check out your horizon) consult this excellent interactive Google Map of this eclipse.
-The Photographer’s Ephemeris or PhotoPills can help you plan a shot in exquisite detail.
+Unless you’re traveling to photograph this partial solar eclipse at sunrise – where a low horizon is obviously very important – then there are no special precautions to take aside from protecting your eyes and camera equipment.
+Europeans will see an eclipsed Sun reasonably high in the sky.
+For a more global understanding of what’s happening (and with handy links to PeakFinder so you can check out your horizon) consult the aforementioned interactive Google Map of this eclipse.
+The Photographer’s Ephemeris or PhotoPills apps can help you plan a shot in exquisite detail, too.

 How to photograph the partial solar eclipse